Bill Mechanic

 William M. Mechanic (born May 12, 1950) is an American film producer.
 He is the chairman and CEO of Pandemonium Films.

-At present, he serves on the board of counselors for USC School of Cinematic Arts, and the Board of BFI Southbank (formerly known as the National Film Theatre) American Friends.
+Mechanic serves on the board of counselors for USC School of Cinematic Arts, and the board of BFI Southbank (formerly known as the National Film Theatre) American Friends.
 He has also served on the board of governors of the Academy of Motion Picture Arts and Sciences.
-He has been honored with the Showman of the Year Award by the Producers Guild of America.
+Mechanic has been honored with the Showman of the Year Award by the Producers Guild of America.
 He is in the Video Hall of Fame, and has received a Martini Shot Mentor award from Women in Film Crystal + Lucy Awards in 1999.
-He has served as an executive for Walt Disney Studios and Fox Filmed Entertainment.
+Mechanic has served as an executive for Paramount Pictures and Warner Bros.

 Early life

-He graduated from Michigan State University in 1973 with a degree in English.
+Mechanic graduated from Michigan State University in 1973 with a degree in English.

 Career

-From 1978 to 1982, he worked for Select TV Programming Inc., as vice president of programming.
+From 1978 to 1982, Mechanic worked for Select TV Programming Inc., as vice president of programming.
 He also held the position of vice president of pay TV and post-theatrical markets for Paramount and senior creative executive at Paramount Pictures.